Plastic Surgery for Hand Infections

 The basic principles of treating any hand infection include elevation, heat, rest, antibiotics, incision and drainage when pus is present, and tetanus prophylaxis for open wounds.
 Elevation improves venous and lymphatic drainage and improves the patient's comfort level.
 Rest makes the patient more comfortable in addition to minimizing the spread of the infection along tissue planes.
 Heat improves the circulation and leukocyte count to the infected area.
 Moist heat is more effective than dry heat.

 Cultures should be obtained, if possible, prior to commencing antibiotic therapy.
 Antibiotic therapy should be started while awaiting culture and sensitivity studies.
-The empiric choice of antibiotic depends on the organism(s) most likely to be cultured, based on the history of the injury or other causative factors.
+The empiric choice of antibiotic depends on the organism(s) most likely to be cultured, based on the history of the injury or other causative factors, and should probably include coverage for MRSA in individuals predisposed to this pathogen.

 Table 1.
 Empirical Choice of Antibiotics in Hand Infections (Open Table in a new window)